 Images and photographic notes of my successes for the year

 Each year I like to produce a collection of my best and favourite images.
-I will try and explain why I like them, and how I came to get the image, with camera settings and technique employed.
+I will try and explain why I like them and how I came to get the image, with camera settings and technique employed.
 Some will have been published in books and magazines and possibly in conjunction with features, so you can say those were also chosen by the editor in question.
 I hope you like my work from 2006.
-I was using a Canon EOS 20D camera throughout 2006.

 Air to air portfolio